kekse1/v4/docs/modules/lib/globals.md

 'global objects' (see the list below).

-BUT this time I'm thinking more economically - the Library has many, many extensions for many cases, this version has much less, as the loading time (for the browser/web version) is much more important.
+BUT this time I'm thinking more economically - the Library has many, many extensions for many cases, this version has much less, since the loading time (for the browser/web version) is much more important.

 ## Items